Roland RS-5 64 Voice Synthesizer

 About This RS-5

 This keyboard is in very good condition.
 Everything on it works exactly as it should.
 The screen is bright and clear.
 The buttons and knobs work well and all of the keys play just as they should.
-It is in very good shape cosmetically except for the RS-5 logo is partially worn off.
+It is in very good shape cosmetically with just a few small scuffs and scratches here and there.

 The Roland RS-Series 64-Voice Synthesizers redefine value in performance synths.
 The 61-note RS-5 not only has a brushed aluminum finish and some of the best sounds on the planet - including waveforms derived from the XV-Series - but it's also affordable and easy-to-use.